Beneteau Oceanis 411 Clipper

 Engine: Volvo D2-55 four-cylinder diesel driving through a reduction gearbox and straight propshaft to a bronze, folding 3-blade Flexofold propeller (new 2017), giving 7.5 kts at 2000 RPM or economical cruising at 6 kts (15-1600 RPM).

 Very well maintained from new, it has run c.1200 hours to date, and was deep-serviced 2016, including new sea water pump and new electric hot water tank and/ heat exchanger/ calorifier.
 New stern gland, cutlass bearing and cooling water pipes 2017.

-Samantha, for the website/ specification, fuel consumption is circa 2.5 litres per hour at 1500 RPM (6kts).
+Fuel consumption is circa 2.5 litres per hour at 1500 RPM (6kts).
 Last year, she averaged less than 2.5 per hour overall (incl routine warm-ups).
 'Ambassador’ rope stripper fitted to prop shaft.

 Bow thruster (SidePower SP35S; new gearbox and enhanced-thrust prop 2016) faired into bow, with controls at binnacle; powered from 540AH AGM (gel) Service Batteries (new 2015, on newly installed rib-shelves) to largely eliminate the potential for power fade.

 Engine start battery 110 AH (new 2017)

 Engine fitted (2016) with: coolant overflow reservoir; and SeaFire extinguisher with bell alarm (with OFF switch) to notify crew of automatic operation.